CTEC Level 3 Engineering (Triple)

 Why study CTEC Level 3 Engineering at Blackpool Sixth?

-You will study academic units that are rarely offered elsewhere.
+You will study academic units that are focused towards Electronics, Physics, Mathematics, Product design and Business Management.
 These units have been selected to give students the best start in engineering, and have been chosen in partnership with local universities and engineering companies.

 How will I be taught?